etianen/cms/README.md

 Overview
 --------

-The term 'Content Management System' is ill-defined and means different things to different people.
+The term *Content Management System* is ill-defined and means different things to different people.
 Rather than attempting to create a single monolithic solution to fit all needs, this package uses a modular approach, allowing you to pick the parts you need, and extend it where necessary.